4.3 Pulmonary Conditions & Airway Clearance

 Energy Conservation

-PTAs reinforce pacing, planning, and prioritizing during ADLs: sit to dress, slide rather than lift, exhale during exertion, use long-handled tools, and schedule rest.
-The 'blow as you go' rule (exhale through pursed lips during the hard phase of a task) reduces breath-holding and Valsalva.
+PTAs reinforce pacing, planning, and prioritizing during ADLs: sit to dress, slide rather than lift, use long-handled tools, and schedule rest.
+The 'blow as you go' rule - exhale through pursed lips during the hard phase of a task - prevents breath-holding and Valsalva.

 Postural Drainage Basics

 Postural drainage uses gravity to move secretions from peripheral airways toward the trachea.
-The general rule: position the affected lung segment uppermost.
+The governing rule: position the affected lung segment uppermost.

 Lung SegmentPosition